chihaya/chihaya/README.md

 ## Using Chihaya

-Chihaya is intended to work with existing torrent indexing web frameworks, such as [Batter] and [Gazelle].
-Following the Unix way, it is built to perform a specific task, and interface with any system that needs its functionality.
+Chihaya can be ran as a public or private tracker and is intended to work with existing torrent-indexing web frameworks, such as [Gazelle], [Batter] and any others that spring up.
+Following the Unix way, it is built to perform one specific task: handling announces and scrapes.
+By cleanly separating the concerns between tracker and database, we can provide an interface that can be used by system that needs its functionality.
 See [below](#drivers) for more info.

 [batter]: https://github.com/wafflesfm/batter
 [gazelle]: https://github.com/whatcd/gazelle